renarena/aesopPlayer/README.md

 Aesop Player
 ============
-An audio book player for the elderly and visually impaired.
+An audio book player for the elderly and visually impaired, or for those who just want a very simple way to play audio books.

 [Go to the project website](http://donnKey.github.io/aesopPlayer/) or